Jirxa/XTRACE/README.md

 # XTRACE
-Don't run away from the light and don't fear the darkness
+Don't run away from the light and don't fear the darkness.
+Strenght that's yours